arshanpabarja/Verona-Lighting/README.md

 # 🛒 My Shop

-**My Shop** is a fully responsive e-commerce web application built using 🐍 Django REST Framework (backend) and ⚛️ React.js (frontend).
+**Verona Lighting** is a fully responsive company web application built using 🐍 Django REST Framework (backend) and ⚛️ React.js (frontend).
-It allows users to register 🧑‍💻, log in 🔐, and browse products 🛍️.
-Shopping cart 🛒, Stripe payment integration 💳, and admin dashboard ⚙️ are coming soon.
+It allows users to and browse products 🛍️. and CMS and admin dashboard ⚙️ are coming soon.
 This is an actively developing project 🚧 aimed at delivering a modern and smooth shopping experience.

 ---

 Currently, the core features include:

-✅ User Authentication
+✅ CMS
 ✅ Product Listing and Details
 📱 Responsive UI designed with Figma and styled using Tailwind CSS
 🧠 Decoupled frontend/backend architecture